News Update!!: Kingman, AZ: Latest information regarding the Dean Peak Fire.

 Here is the latest information regarding the Dean Peak Fire that is burning near Kingman, Arizona.

-The wildfire has burned at least 5,400 acres with no containment according to the Kingman Field Office of the Bureau of Land Management in Kingman, Arizona.
+The wildfire has burned at least 5,200 acres according to the Kingman Field Office of the Bureau of Land Management in Kingman, Arizona.

 The wildfire was caused by lightning.